 Prior to joining the Bar, Lorna studied English Language and Literature at Exeter College, Oxford, where she specialised in Post-Colonial Literature.
 She received the Tancred Studentship, Lord Haldane and Hardwicke Scholarships from Lincoln’s Inn and marshalled for Justice Barma at the High Court of Hong Kong.
 She remains an international Li and Fung Scholar.

-Outside of work, Lorna loves to ski, travel and spend time with her dog Hercules, a cute but curious Miniature Dachshund/Pekingese mix.
+Outside of work, Lorna loves to ski, travel and spend time with her dog Hercules.

 Lorna has a busy Multi and Fast track practice across the breadth of PI law, including Occupiers’ Liability, Employers’ Liability, Highways Act and Animals Act claims.
 She works equally for Claimants and Defendants with the vast majority of her work being repeat instruction.

 Frequent instructions are received for final hearings, costs and case management hearings and applications such as relief from sanctions, setting aside default judgment and pre-action disclosure.

 - a final hearing for a Claimant carer who suffered injury whilst moving a patient in a home-care environment.
 The Defendant’s allegation that the Claimant was the author of his own misfortune for failing to dynamically risk-assess was defeated;

 - a final hearing for a Defendant Highways Authority.
 The Claimant established that a dangerous defect existed, but was unable, under cross-examination, to satisfy the Judge as to the causation, nature and extent of injury;